osamuaoki/inputmethod-shortcuts/README.md

 - "Input Method 2" = `('xkb', 'us+altgr-intl')` -- standard US keyboard with right-Alt for international inputs
 - "Input Method 3" = `('ibus', 'anthy')` -- ibus with Anthy (Japanese)

-This code is based on similar GNOME shell extensions and previous method to switch input methods:
+This code was started to be based on similar GNOME shell extensions and previous method to switch input methods:
  - https://github.com/matthijskooijman/gnome-shell-more-keyboard-shortcuts
  - https://gitlab.com/paddatrapper/shortcuts-gnome-extension (IGNORE_AUTOREPEAT)
  - https://www.mail-archive.com/gnome-shell-list@gnome.org/msg08988.html (previous method)

-Resulting extension code was useful and functional for me but it had many rough edges since this was my first javascript program.
+Resulting extension code was useful and functional for me but it had many rough edges since this was my first javascript program without even reading its references.
 Prior to getting this accepted by GNOME extension site, **JustPerfection** guided me to fix such rough edges by making me to rewrite practically the whole code.

 See [Keyboard shortcut customization (Input Method)](https://osamuaoki.github.io/en/2023/02/25/debian-usability-2023/#keyboard-shortcut-customization-input-method) and [GNOME shell extension for input methods](https://osamuaoki.github.io/en/2023/06/19/gnome-im-1/)